mohyaz11/OptimumSetupBook/manuscript/Terms.md

 ## Package

 A package is an archive (zip, tar, NuGet) that contains your application assets.
 Octopus works by deploying your packages to deployment targets.
-You can host packages in external repositories or the built-in repository.
+You can host packages in external repositories or the built-in Octopus repository.
 Octopus can integrate with external repositories like Artifactory and NuGet.

 ## Project